psu13/mutable-hakyll/posts/measurement.md

 In addition, _after_ the measurement the system will evolve to a new state $\psi'$, which will be the eigenvector that corresponds to the eigenvalue that we obtained.

-This rule, along with the original rule about eigenvalues and eigenvectors is in the formalism to make it agree with the following general _experimental_ fact:
+We seem to need this rule, along with the original rule about eigenvalues and eigenvectors to make our formalism agree with the following general _experimental_ fact:

 Whenever we measure a quantum system we always get one definite answer, and if we measure the system again in the same way, we get the same single answer again.